The use of Ayurvedic herbs and preparations dates back to one of the

 Often times it is additionally helpful to seek the advice of a qualified Ayurvedic practitioner, who can further evaluate your individual constitution and advise herbal and/or therapeutic treatments according to your specific health issues.

-There are a wide selection of Ayurvedic herbs and spices traditionally employed for use in East Indian therapies for maintaining doshic equilibrium.
+There are a wide selection of Ayurvedic herbs and spices traditionally employed for use in East Indian therapies.
 Many are utilized in simple herbal formulas while others involve more complex alchemical blends using other ingredients such as mineral and metal substances.

 These herbs can be used in conjunction with other Ayurvedic approaches which may also include modifying one's diet, lifestyle choices and activity levels.